wujuihsuan2016/wujuihsuan2016.github.io/_pages/about.md

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 6 # leave blank to include all the news in the `_news` folder

-latest_posts:
+#latest_posts:
-  enabled: true
+#  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+#  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+#  limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I am Jui-Hsuan Wu!
 I am a postdoctoral researcher in the [Plume](https://www.ens-lyon.fr/LIP/PLUME/) team, [LIP](https://www.ens-lyon.fr/LIP/), ENS Lyon.
 I also go by the name Ray.